What is scaling a business and why is it a trend among startups today?

 Many companies do not consider using a scalable business model when launching, and this can be seen with the types of products or services they offer.

-Indeed, it is recommended to anticipate scalability as early as possible, by offering a product or service that is suitable for many types of users, with a low degree of customisation (even if the temptation to pamper the customer is great).
+Indeed, it is recommended to anticipate scalability as early as possible, by offering a product or service that is suitable for many types of users, with a low degree of customisation (even if it's tempting to pamper the customer).

-One start-up [...] did not take good care of its scalability during the design phase when more than a quarter of its turnover comes from the "customised" adaptations it has to make for its customers.
+A start-up [...] hasn't taken good care of its scalability during the design phase when more than a quarter of its revenue comes from the "custom" adaptations it has to make for its customers.